 Measures that reduce poverty and mitigate the impact of poverty on the health of women before and during pregnancy will have a significant impact on the risk of stillbirth and death during infancy.
-Policies that are directed at improving the health of pregnant women (such as stop smoking services) and early intervention services such as health visiting and midwifery are likely to reduce infant and neonatal mortality rates.
+Policies that are directed at improving the health of pregnant women (such as Stop Smoking Services), and early intervention services such as health visiting and midwifery, are likely to reduce stillbirths and infant and neonatal mortality rates.

 The infant mortality rate has been decreasing in all Organisation for Economic Co-operation and Development (OECD) countries since 2000.
-The UK has a relatively high rate of infant mortality compared to other countries with 3.9 deaths per 1,000 live births in 2016.
-The country with the highest rate each year is the United States while Japan, Finland and Sweden have the lowest rates.
+The UK has a relatively high rate of infant mortality compared with other countries presented here, with 4 deaths per 1,000 live births in 2021.
+The United States has the highest rate each year, while Japan and Finland have the lowest rates.

 One of the United Nations Millennium Development Goals was to reduce child mortality by two-thirds between 1990 and 2015.
 According to this, the UK should have reduced the 1990 infant mortality rate of 7.9 deaths per 1,000 live births to 2.6 by 2015.
 The UK only managed to reduce its infant mortality rate by half, to 3.9 deaths per 1,000 live births, so did not meet this target.
 In 2015, the MDGs were replaced by the Sustainable Development Goals where maternal and child health remains key to Goal 3, "ensure healthy lives and promote well-being for all at all ages".

 About this data

 Figures represent the number of deaths registered in the calendar year.
 Figures show the country where the death occurred, rather than where the deceased was resident.
 Rates are calculated using the most up-to-date population estimates when the statistics are published.
 In 1992, the definition of a stillbirth was altered to 24 or more weeks’ gestation instead of 28 or more weeks’ gestation.
 As a result, figures for stillbirths are not comparable prior to 1993.

-For more information about ONS data see Office for National Statistics, Vital Statistics.
+For more information about ONS data, see Office for National Statistics, Vital Statistics in the UK.

 Differences between countries in legislation governing registration of births and deaths, and misclassification of stillbirths and neonatal deaths makes it difficult to compare mortality at these very early gestations.
-Despite the standard WHO definition of a live birth, not all countries calculate their mortality rates based this which makes comparison between countries challenging.
+Despite the standard World Health Organization (WHO) definition of Sa live birth, not all countries calculate their mortality rates based on this, which makes comparison between countries challenging.

-For more information about OECD data and indicators see OECD Health Statistics 2017, Definitions, Sources and Methods.
+For more information about OECD data and indicators, see Health at a Glance 2021: OECD Indicators.